 Snowdon Car Park.

-Nantlle Ridge Circuit From Rhyd Ddu – Cwm Dwyfor Return Route Map and GPX Download
+Nantlle Ridge Circuit From Rhyd Ddu – Cwm Dwyfor Return Ordnance Survey Map and GPX File Download

 The Nantlle Ridge scramble from Rhyd Ddu is undoubtedly one of the classic ridge walking routes in Snowdonia.
 It’s often asked; how difficult and exposed is the Nantlle Ridge?
 As far as scrambles go, the Nantlle Ridge isn’t as technical as the other more famous scrambles and should be OK for an experienced hill walker.

 While many will walk the Nantlle Ridge with two cars, get a taxi or even complete the ‘double’, the more elegant and pleasing option is to return via Cwm Pennant on this Circular Nantlle Ridge walk.
 This route descends via Cwm Dwyfor, but it is also possible to descend Cwm Braich y Dinas or Cwm Cipwrth, though the route isn’t clear on the map.

 This route does not include the outlying peak of Mynydd Graig Goch, but does dog-leg out to the summit of Garnedd Goch.
 You could skip this section out if you wanted, or even extend it to Myndd Graig Goch for an even longer excursion.
 It’s better to walk the Nantlle Ridge as a Linear Walk if you want to bag the final summits.